Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Delay McKean--Vlasov SDEs and Milstein schemes

 and analogously for the derivatives in the delay components. \end{enumerate}

-In addition to above assumptions, we demand: \begin{itemize} \item[({\bf H$_1$})] Regularity on the initial data $\xi$: $\xi$ is a deterministic function and for any $p \geq 1$ there exists a constant $C>0$, such that for $-\tau \leq s \leq t \leq 0$,

-\end{itemize} The assumption that $\xi$ is deterministic is made to simplify the formulation of the results and could be relaxed.
+In addition to above assumptions, we demand: \begin{itemize} \item[({\bf H$_1$})] Regularity on the initial data $\xi$: $\xi$ is a deterministic function and there exists a constant $C>0$, {such that for any $s,t \in [-\tau,0]$ } \end{itemize} The assumption that $\xi$ is deterministic is made to simplify the formulation of the results and could be relaxed.
 We give a stability and strong convergence analysis for Scheme 2 only, as less assumptions are required for this scheme (compared to Scheme 1); see \cite{stock} for a discussion on this.
 We prove the following statement:

 \begin{thm} Let Assumptions ({\bf AD$_b^1$})--({\bf AD$_b^3$}), ({\bf AD$_\sigma^1$})--({\bf AD$_\sigma^3$}), and ({\bf H$_1$}) hold.
-Then, for any $p \geq 1$ there exist constants $C_1, C_2 >0$ (independent of $M$ and $N$) such that
+Then, for any $p \geq 2$ there exist constants $C_1, C_2 >0$ (independent of $M$ and $N$) such that

 and